 The curriculum provided at Westvale Primary follows the statutory objectives set out in the 2014 National Curriculum documentation.
-The objectives for each year group is explained in greater detail on each class page.
+At Westvale we strive to make our curriculum accessible for those with disabilities or special educational needs.
+The objectives for each year group are explained in greater detail on each class page.
 It outlines what the school plans to teach throughout the year.

 If you would like to find out more about our Westvale curriculum, please contact Mrs. Haywood Deputy Head/Curriculum Lead via the school office.